 When a cancer grows within the breast, it distorts the normal architecture of the breast tissue, which can then distort the look of the overlying breast skin.
 In cases of a rare form of breast cancer called inflammatory breast cancer, the skin can appear dimpled as well, which is a different process.
 In this rare form of breast cancer, the tumor cells obstruct or block the lymphatic channels that run through the breast skin and result in the breast skin looking dimpled similar to the appearance of the skin of an orange, known as peau d’orange.

-3. Why might this be the only symptom people experience?
+3. Why might breast dimpling be the only breast cancer symptom people experience?

 It may not be the only symptom necessarily but certainly the most obvious as the dimpling is often the first thing we notice with our eyes in the mirror after getting out of the shower or while doing a self-breast exam.
 This speaks to the importance of not only self-breast examination but also to the “inspection” portion of that exam.
 Women should always start the self-exam with inspection of their breasts in the mirror, looking for any skin changes, including dimpling, or changes in the size of the breasts compared to each other, symmetry (“even-ness”) of the breasts.